-As the health care industry moves toward a future dominated by consumer-driven change, emerging technologies, and evolving regulation, the strategy leader can play a pivotal role in navigating stormy waters.
+As the health care industry moves towards a future dominated by consumer-driven change, emerging technologies and evolving regulation, the strategy leader can play a pivotal role in navigating stormy waters.

 IT’S the morning of the monthly board meeting.
-The strategy leader reviews the latest list of potential technology and community partners to assess opportunities and execute the organization’s strategies.
-The strategy team, which is well-connected to important thinkers throughout the organization, has gathered that list.
+The strategy leader reviews the latest list of potential technology and community partners to assess opportunities and execute the organisation’s strategies.
+The strategy team, which is well-connected to important thinkers throughout the organisation, has gathered that list.
 At the lunch-time board meeting, the strategy leader recommends new businesses and investments to build new capabilities linking to long-term strategic priorities that have a broader impact on their consumers’ health.
 Over coffee in the afternoon, the strategy leader has a huddle with the CIO to discuss the latest technology investments and ensure strategic alignment.
-At the end of the day, the strategy leader’s out-of-the-box thinking and strong connection with the CEO, C-Suite, and the broader organization help steer the organization toward the future.
+At the end of the day, the strategy leader’s out-of-the-box thinking and strong connection with the CEO, C-Suite and the broader organisation help steer the organisation towards the future.

 This may sound like a dream sequence for a typical health care chief strategy officer.
-But strategy leaders play a critical role in their organization and days like this should be the goal as health care faces a tsunami of change.
-While many leaders of incumbent organizations can see coming change, we argue that there is no one better positioned than the strategy leaders at these organizations to lead the charge in addressing these changes.
+But strategy leaders play a critical role in their organisation and days like this should be the goal as health care faces a tsunami of change.
+While many leaders of incumbent organisations can see coming change, we argue that there is no one better positioned than the strategy leaders at these organisations to lead the charge in addressing these changes.
 The “bat signal” is on for you, strategy leaders.

-Strategy leadership is vital for the future of health care organizations.
-They help prepare for changing consumer expectations, embrace emerging technologies, stay current amid evolving regulations, understand factors that impact health, and compete with both traditional players and new entrants.
-As this tsunami of change confronts health care organizations, the strategy leader should be interpreting the patterns and trends—both inside and outside the industry.
+Strategy leadership is vital for the future of health care organisations.
+They help prepare for changing consumer expectations, embrace emerging technologies, stay current amid evolving regulations, understand factors that impact health and compete with both traditional players and new entrants.
+As this tsunami of change confronts health care organisations, the strategy leader should be interpreting the patterns and trends—both inside and outside the industry.
 There is now even greater opportunity for the strategy leader to take a lead role in the industry’s transformation.

-What role are strategy leaders currently playing to help their organizations navigate toward a changing future?
-Is there a way to enhance the role’s impact on preparing the organization to weather change and disruption?
+What role are strategy leaders currently playing to help their organisations navigate towards a changing future?
+Is there a way to enhance the role’s impact on preparing the organisation to weather change and disruption?
 To answer these questions and others, the Deloitte Center for Health Solutions surveyed 63 health care strategy leaders (chief strategy officers and EVP/VPs of strategy and planning) from health systems and health plans and interviewed another 10.

 Our research finds that health care strategy leaders see transformation coming from multiple players and directions.
 Surveyed respondents told us that top sources of concern are:

-Health care chief strategy officers will need new focus, authority, and scope to their roles to help their organizations transform to succeed in the future of health.
+Health care chief strategy officers will need new focus, authority and scope to their roles to help their organisations transform to succeed in the future of health.
 But at the same time, these leaders are juggling many competing priorities.
-While most surveyed strategy leaders say their highest priority is helping shape their organization’s long-term strategy, most also say they spend “the least” amount of time actually working on this priority.
+While most surveyed strategy leaders say their highest priority is helping shape their organisation’s long-term strategy, most also say they spend “the least” amount of time actually working on this priority.

-Our interviews with strategy leaders found a disparity among organizations in terms of preparing for tomorrow.
-Some already have a well-defined vision for the future supported by continued investments—including new leadership, technology adoption, and investment in edge businesses (those outside of its core).
+Our interviews with strategy leaders found a disparity among organisations in terms of preparing for tomorrow.
+Some already have a well-defined vision for the future supported by continued investments—including new leadership, technology adoption and investment in edge businesses (those outside of its core).
 But many others are still struggling to define their path to tomorrow, putting them at a greater risk for disruption.

-How can organizations and strategy leaders stay ahead of it all?
-To prepare for tomorrow, health care organizations should realize the full potential of the strategy leader role.
-To make their organizations and roles as effective as possible in preparing for the challenges ahead, health care strategy leaders and CEOs should consider the six imperatives shown in figure 1.
+How can organisations and strategy leaders stay ahead of it all?
+To prepare for tomorrow, health care organisations should realise the full potential of the strategy leader role.
+To make their organisations and roles as effective as possible in preparing for the challenges ahead, health care strategy leaders and CEOs should consider the six imperatives shown in figure 1.

 Some of these trends are already underway.
-For example, 20 percent of consumers have used technology to measure and share their medication data with their providers, and 35 percent are interested in engaging with a virtual assistant to identify symptoms and direct them to a physician.1 Also, 27 percent of health care organizations say that they have invested in technologies to automate tasks and processes.2
+For example, 20 per cent of consumers have used technology to measure and share their medication data with their providers and 35 per cent are interested in engaging with a virtual assistant to identify symptoms and direct them to a physician.1 Also, 27 per cent of health care organisations say that they have invested in technologies to automate tasks and processes.2

-The Deloitte Center for Health Solutions surveyed 63 strategy leaders (chief strategy officers and EVP/VPs of strategy and planning) at health systems and plans and interviewed another 10 to understand how organizations are reacting to these trends, preparing for tomorrow, and aligning themselves for future transformation.
-Nearly three-quarters of surveyed participants were from organizations with annual revenue greater than US$1 billion.
-In addition, Deloitte also held a summit with strategy leaders from health systems and health plans in the fall of 2019 to discuss these topics.
-Our research findings suggest that many opportunities lie ahead for health care organizations—as well as their strategy leaders.
+The Deloitte Center for Health Solutions surveyed 63 strategy leaders (chief strategy officers and EVP/VPs of strategy and planning) at health systems and plans and interviewed another 10 to understand how organisations are reacting to these trends, preparing for tomorrow and aligning themselves for future transformation.
+Nearly three-quarters of surveyed participants were from organisations with annual income greater than US$1 billion.
+In addition, Deloitte also held a summit with strategy leaders from health systems and health plans in the autumn of 2019 to discuss these topics.
+Our research findings suggest that many opportunities lie ahead for health care organisations—as well as their strategy leaders.

-A tsunami of change–new technologies, regulations, changing consumer expectations, and industry entrants—is fast approaching health care.
-Our survey and interviews found that strategy leaders at health care organizations must juggle these and other trends.
+A tsunami of change–new technologies, regulations, changing consumer expectations and industry entrants—is fast approaching health care.
+Our survey and interviews found that strategy leaders at health care organisations must juggle these and other trends.

 Strategy leaders agree that the industry will experience major transformation in the next 10 years.
 Interviewees expect care delivery to change the most across the industry.
-Consumer demand, new payment models, and alternate sites of care (virtual health, urgent care, and retail clinics) will likely shift care delivery outside of hospitals.
-And with multiple modalities to access care (in-person, virtually, or on mobile devices), strategy leaders say that incumbent health care organizations will be required to develop new capabilities to deliver an immersive patient experience.
-Others also pointed to the imminent evolution of health care financing as consumers, employers, and governments are increasingly unable to manage the growing costs of health care.
+Consumer demand, new payment models and alternate sites of care (virtual health, urgent care and retail clinics) will likely shift care delivery outside of hospitals.
+And with multiple modalities to access care (in-person, virtually, or on mobile devices), strategy leaders say that incumbent health care organisations will be required to develop new capabilities to deliver an immersive patient experience.
+Others also pointed to the imminent evolution of health care financing as consumers, employers and governments are increasingly unable to manage the growing costs of health care.